Thesmader/Thesmader/README.md

 - In Progress:
   - 🔭 I'm currently working on the `Avenue for NITR` app using Flutter.
 Find it at [dscnitrourkela/project-elaichi](https://github.com/dscnitrourkela/project-elaichi).
 An all in one app for students at NIT Rourkela.
-  - 💻 Developing a vim plugin inspired by [pubspec-assist](https://github.com/jeroen-meijer/pubspec-assist) extension for VS Code.
+  - 💻 Developing a vim [plugin](https://github.com/Thesmader/pubspec-assist.vim) inspired by [pubspec-assist](https://github.com/jeroen-meijer/pubspec-assist) extension for VS Code.
+  - 💻 Developing a neovim plugin to use Github CLI features in Neovim.
+Find it here: [ghcli.nvim](https://github.com/Thesmader/ghcli.nvim) extension for VS Code.

 - Completed:
   - Added dartpad samples for [SnackBar](https://master-api.flutter.dev/flutter/material/SnackBar-class.html) in the Flutter documentation.
 Find the PR [here](https://github.com/flutter/flutter/pull/69555).